Yalantis/Side-Menu.Android/README.md

 <br> for CircularReveal module

-After you have to create special overlay layout to show in behind current `Circular Reveal` animated view.
+After that you have to create a special overlay layout to show in behind the current `Circular Reveal` animated view.
-And to add all items to menu you have to add all of them into  `LinearLayout`
+And to add all the items to the menu you have to add all of them into a  `LinearLayout`.

 ```xml
 <android.support.v4.widget.DrawerLayout